matsev/getting-familiar-with-spring-boot/README.md

 and start counting (implement your own trigger(s) to increment and / or decrement the counter, e.g. by creating a [Scheduled Task](https://spring.io/guides/gs/scheduling-tasks/)).
   - Revisit http://localhost:8080/metrics and observe your metric(s).
+- Make a few requests to different endpoints.
+What is the puspose of the http://localhost:8080/trace endpoint?
 - The actuator exposes several endpoints.
 Customize which endpoints that should be enabled, see the [reference docs](http://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/#production-ready-customizing-endpoints).
 Verify your result.